stolostron/kui-web-terminal/docs/blog/GetToKnowVisualWebTerminal.md

 Your default `kubectl` namespace and `oc` project.
 To modify you can click on this field, view the current choices in the output area, and select the choice you want.

-### Settings/help/getting started (6)
+### Settings, help & getting started (6)

-Bring up the *Settings*, *Help* and *Getting Started* documentation
+Bring up the *Settings*, *Help* and *Getting Started* documentation right in the console!
+Simply type `getting started` to read more about the project, learn about searching within the terminal, and configure the display.

 ## Advanced features

 ### Search across your managed clusters

 No need to `oc` login to your various managed clusters to get basic information.
 The `search` option available in Red Hat Advanced Cluster Management for Kubernetes is accessible from Visual Web Terminal.
 Start by typing `search` and you are prompted with additional filters that can be applied to the search.

-**TIP** You can navigate and select the desired filter prompts with the mouse or directly from the keyboard using the up/down arrow keys to move through the choices and the space bar to select a filter value from the filter prompt.
-This is the same as on the Search page in the Red Hat Advanced Cluster Management for Kubernetes web console.
+**TIP:** You can navigate and select the desired filter prompts with the mouse, or directly from the keyboard using the up and down arrow keys to move through the choices.
+Use the space bar to select a filter value from the filter prompt.
+These tasks are the same as on the Search page in the Red Hat Advanced Cluster Management for Kubernetes console.
+Search provides the following:

-- Simple query to find all worker nodes on hub cluster and all managed clusters - `search kind:node role:worker`
+- A simple query to find all worker nodes on the hub cluster and all managed clusters - `search kind:node role:worker`
-- List saved searches - `savedsearches`
+- A list of saved searches - `savedsearches`

+Image 3: Search diagram

 ![Search diagram](images/VisualWebTerminalSearch.png)

 ### Debugging a Pod

-Find the pod you want to debug
+You can also debug a pod in the Visual Web Terminal.
+To find and debug the pod, follow the procedure:

-- `oc get pods`
+1. Run `oc get pods`.
-- click on the pod you wish to debug
+2. Click on the pod that you want to debug.
-Use the right pane in the output area to perform various tasks listed by tabs:
+3. Use the right pane in the output area to perform various tasks listed by tabs.
-  - Summary  - a quick high level view of the pod
+4. See the summary, a quick, high-level view of the pod:
-  - Events - look at events on the pod
+  - Events - look at events on the pod.
   - Logs - See what's in the logs.
-For pods with multiple containers, use the overflow menu icon (three dots stacked vertically, on the right side of the logs view) to select the specific container
+For pods with multiple containers, use the overflow menu icon (three dots stacked vertically, on the right side of the logs view) to select the specific container.
-  - Terminal - quickly SSH into the pod to perform additional debug
+  - Terminal - quickly SSH into the pod to perform additional debugging tasks.
-  - YAML - quickly see what's in the resource yaml and make changes, if required
+  - YAML - quickly see what's in the resource YAML and make changes, if required.

 ![Pod debug diagram](images/VisualWebTerminalPodDebug.png)